48. BIMS data management guidelines¶

 - Accessibility (who has the data, is it freely available, is a MOU required?)

-- Data priority ranking (ranking based on user workshop to evaluate the relative importance of different data sets, where 1 = high priority, 2 = medium and 3 = low; these rankings can also be linked to FBIS versions)
+- Data priority ranking (ranking based on user workshop to evaluate the relative importance of different data sets, where 1 = high priority, 2 = medium and 3 = low)

 - Spatial scale (specify if the data are regional or national)

-- Progress (record progress on obtaining data and inclusion in FBIS)
+- Progress (record progress on obtaining data and inclusion)

 A taxonomic Master List is a list of all species and/or taxa within a particular group such as birds, fish, invertebrates, wetland plants, algae, etc. For some groups a species list is easy to produce as species level is commonly identified in studies (e.g. birds, fish).
 For other groups, the taxonomic level (family, genus, species etc) varies considerably from study to study, and thus it is recommended that the lowest taxonomic level is used and that Taxon is used in preference to Species (e.g. invertebrates, algae).